 Red Bus Bistro Burger Tour

-  Afternoon tea is good and filling, but there’s something about a thick Angus beef burger in Scotland which just can’t be beat.
+Afternoon tea is good and filling, but there’s something about a thick Angus beef burger in Scotland that just can’t be beaten.
 In fact, I almost cried a few years ago when I returned to the states after a year of traveling abroad and found my favorite burger restaurant simply sucked compared to the burgers that I’d discovered overseas.

 The Red Bus Bistro Burger Tour is available on Friday and Saturday night at 6 p.m.
 It lasts about 90 minutes and follows relatively the same route as the Afternoon Tea Tour.
 The difference is the menu.

 Instead of the light snacks, you have the choice between an Angus beef burger, cajun chicken burger, pulled pork burger or veggie burger.
 All burgers are served with a side of fries, and the welcome champagne will be on the table when you arrive.
 Tea or coffee also comes with the meal, and there is a selection of alcoholic and non-alcoholic drinks available for purchase.